 The Valley Railroad is a heritage railroad based in Connecticut on tracks of the Connecticut Valley Railroad originally founded in 1868.
 It is best known for operating the Essex Steam Train and the Essex Clipper Dinner Train.

 Essex Steam Train and Riverboat

-The Valley Railroad Company operates the Essex Steam Train & Riverboat.
-This excursion starts with a 12 mile ride aboard the historic Essex Steam Train from the Essex Station with scenic views of the Connecticut River up to Chester.
+This excursion starts with a 12 mile ride aboard the historic Essex Steam Train from the Essex station with scenic views of the Connecticut River up to Chester.
 The train reverses direction back to the Deep River Station/Landing.
-Passengers who have purchase the riverboat tickets can board the Becky Thatcher at this station.
-The Thatcher will bring you on a 1.25 hour trip on the Connecticut River up to the East Haddam Swing Bridge and back to Deep River Landing.
+Passengers who have purchased the riverboat tickets can board the Becky Thatcher at this station which will bring you on a 1.25 hour trip on the Connecticut River up to the East Haddam Swing Bridge and back to Deep River Landing.
 The train then pickups passengers to bring them back to Essex Depot.
 The whole trip takes about 3.5 hours.

 Essex Clipper Dinner Train

 The Essex Clipper Dinner Train is a 2.5-hour train ride that departs Essex Depot and offers scenic views of the Connecticut River along the way.
 The train brings you to the northern end of the operable line in Haddam.
 A seasonal four-course meal is freshly prepared on-board and served in beautifully restored 1920s Pullman dining cars.

 North Pole Express